 Website Montgomery County Office of the Inspector General

 The Montgomery County Office of the Inspector General (OIG) is an independent agency created by the County Council in 1997.
 The Inspector General is charged with reviewing the effectiveness and efficiency of programs and operations within County government and independent County agencies, including Montgomery County Public Schools and the Board of Education.
-The Office conducts independent audits, investigations, inspections, and reviews with a goal of preventing, detecting, and deterring fraud, waste, and abuse in government activities.
+The Office conducts independent inspections, reviews, audits, and investigations with a goal of preventing, detecting, and deterring fraud, waste, and abuse in publicly funded activities.
 Through its work, the OIG proposes ways to increase the legal, fiscal, and ethical accountability of County government departments and County-funded agencies and improve the overall integrity of County government.

 Responsibilities include but are not limited to:

-Managing a professional staff of auditors, including setting priorities for their work, assessing auditing strategies, delegating tasks, and monitoring workloads to manage a number of competing needs and to ensure efficient expenditure of resources
+Supervising a professional staff of inspectors, auditors, and investigators including setting priorities for their work, assessing performance strategies, delegating tasks, and monitoring workloads to manage a number of competing needs and to ensure efficient expenditure of resources

 Representing the Inspector General on task forces, advisory bodies, or other groups that the Inspector General determines will assist in the performance of the office’s mission

 OHR reviews the minimum qualifications of all applicants, irrespective of whether the candidate has previously been found to have met the minimum requirements for the job or been temporarily promoted to the same position.
 This evaluation is based solely on the information contained in the application/resume submitted for this specific position/IRC.